Growth Centre: MTPConnect

 Nestled within academic institutions, opportunities to gain commercial insights and form relationships with industry leaders are limited for most PhD students.
 The Industry Growth Centres Initiative is working to improve researchers’ capacity to engage with industry in partnership with the Australian Academy of Technology and Engineering’s Industry Mentoring in STEM (IMNIS) Initiative.

-To develop these skills and connections, Javad became a mentee in the IMNIS MedTech-Pharma program.
 The one year program encourages collaboration between industry and researchers by providing mentees with real world industry experience, knowledge and networks.
 Mentees establish strong ties between industry and academia while expanding their professional networks and employability.

 Support from the Medical Technologies and Pharmaceuticals Growth Centre, MTPConnect, has helped IMNIS extend its MedTech and Pharma Program nationally.